 Yes, as mentioned in the last answer, an organisation may be designated.
 There may be considerable advantages in designating a representative body that can reflect a wider range of interests than an individual member of that organisation could.
-In this Inquiry the Haemophilia Society known as Haemophilia Scotland has been designated as a core participant.

 5.10 How do I apply to become a core participant?